georgepaterson/coding-conventions/README.md

 			width: 150px;
 		}

 By putting all the CSS properties on a single line this makes it impossible for revision control to identify changes to individual properties.
 Single line CSS will also fail line length conventions for complex styling.
+If you need to scan selectors, leverage the power of your code editor, for instance Textmate's 'Go To Symbol' navigation option will let you traverse the file by selector.

-Indenting CSS to the refer to the structure of the DOM is an artificial process with no support within the language.
+Indenting CSS to the refer to the structure of the DOM is an artificial process with not currently supported within the language.
+The choice of selector should be sufficient to understand it's position within the DOM.

-It is recommended that multiple line formatting is used without indentation.
+It is therefore recommended that multiple line formatting is used without indentation.

 	.product-list {
 		display: block;